All Episodes

 It is described as an ape-like creature covered with hair.

-There is another description which is more like what you're talking about.
+There is another description, which is more like what you're talking about.

 People have described it as appearing like a primitive-looking Indian.

-I'll tell you something.
+Now, I'll tell you something.

-It was called the Karankawas.
+That was called the Carankawas.

 Anthropologists consider them to have been probably the most primitive Indians that lived in the United States.

-Some people think That they may actually have been a primitive form of man, that they may not have been homo sapiens sapiens.
+Some people think that they may actually have been a primitive form of man, that they may not have been Homo sapiens sapiens.

 They are said to have grown long hair down past their waist and to have worn animal pelts.

-In other words, Even as we can look at sort of macroevolution for humans, we seem to be getting taller.
+In other words, even as we can look at sort of macro evolution for humans, we seem to be getting taller.

 But if you go back, you would think we would be smaller if it was a direct relation to us.